Limited-Service Real Estate Agents: What Sellers Should Know

 The specific services you'll get depend on the agent, the company, and your state's minimum service requirements.
 Several states require all agents to perform certain duties, even if you don't think you need them.[2]

-Pricing and market strategy
+1. Pricing and listing strategy

+Ledeana Strand, an agent with Homes by Strand in Port Orchard, WA, recently took on a listing from sellers who'd previously used a limited-service agent.
 "The home didn't sell because the agent didn't give the sellers proper guidance on how to prepare the home for market," she says.
-"There was a lot that went into getting it truly 'market ready' — hiring a stager, cleaners, contractors, landscapers.
+"There was a lot that went into getting it truly 'market ready,' hiring a stager, cleaners, contractors, landscapers.
 That's what's required to compete for buyers' attention."

-Negotiation and transaction management
+2. Negotiation and transaction management

 When inspection responses, appraisal gaps, or concession requests show up, that's where experience earns its keep.
 "I've seen sellers agree to thousands in unnecessary concessions simply because they didn't know what was standard," Strand says.

-Jessica Wade, a Realtor with eXp Realty in Gainesville, GA, puts it bluntly: "Sellers aren't equipped to handle their own negotiations and understand the entire real estate process.
+Jessica Wade, a Realtor with eXp Realty in Gainesville, GA, puts it bluntly.
+"Sellers aren't equipped to handle their own negotiations and understand the entire real estate process.
 Most realize fairly quickly that the financial savings don't outweigh the headache."

 Deadlines, contingencies, and financing hiccups can all derail a deal.
-A limited-service agent typically won't be managing those for you (if they do, you'll pay extra).
+A limited-service agent typically won't be managing those for you.
+If they do, you'll pay extra.

 The low headline fee is usually just the entry point.
-Additional charges often cover photography, signage, lockboxes, contract assistance, and transaction coordination, which are all billed separately.
+Additional charges often cover photography, signage, lockboxes, contract assistance, and transaction coordination, billed separately.
+Some limited-service brokerages rely on high volume, which means you may not get much individual attention.

 "My sellers were left feeling frustrated and completely on their own," Strand says of clients who came to her after a limited-service experience.
 "There was an extreme lack of communication."